A bunch of 10s: multilingual websites that get it right

 Because the goal of localization is to make every website visitor feel you understand their dialect, their culture, all the nuances of habit and custom that vary from city to city.
 Because that’s how you create the trust that builds customer relationships.
 Now, it’s easy to point out flaws in many “internationalized” websites that stop this happening – but we’re not going to wag fingers.
 After all, effective localization is a hard job that needs expertise, time, and a budget.

-Instead, let’s take a look at examples of where localization worked.
+Instead, let’s take a look at examples of where translation and localization worked.
 Integrated yet customized multilingual website examples whose owners did everything right, following best practices and making use of local knowledge to build a user experience their entire global market can appreciate, Berlin to Bangkok.
 But first: a definition.

 A word on website localization, and why it matters for growth